 In rare cases, an individual accused of child abuse may raise the little-known defense called Munchausen Syndrome by Proxy (MSBP).
 MSBP is used to describe incidents in which a child caregiver, usually the mother, either lies about or promotes illnesses in their children in an attempt to draw attention or sympathy to themselves.
 This defense usually requires proof of psychological or medical data.

-There may be other defenses available depending on the circumstances in your particular case.
+There may be several defenses available depending on the circumstances in your particular case.
 Whether you've been accused of physical, emotional, or sexual abuse, now is the time to get legal help.
-It is wise to speak with a criminal defense lawyer for a free case review.
+It is wise to contact a criminal defense lawyer for a free case review.
 An attorney can help you understand your rights with respect to child abuse laws in your state.